Energy in Victoria: History

 Town gas was initially supplied to Melbourne by private companies such as the Metropolitan Gas Company from the 1850s, and the Brighton Gas Company which was floated in 1877, and others, all of which operated their own small gasworks which converted black coal into gas, with gasworks being scattered throughout the suburbs.
 Town gas was used for lighting, heating, and cooking, and replaced kerosene for lighting.
 It was also used for street lighting before electricity became available starting in the 1890s.

-The Gas and Fuel Corporation of Victoria was formed in 1951 to manage gas supplies for the state.
+The Gas & Fuel Corporation of Victoria was formed in 1951 to manage gas supplies for the state.
 It took over Metropolitan Gas Company and Brighton Gas Company and over time also acquired the other local municipal and company gas works.

 Its first project was the building of a centralised brown coal gasification plant at Morwell.
 The plant opened in 1956 and used the German Lurgi process to produce gas that was transferred to Melbourne via a high pressure gas pipeline.
 The production of town gas was changed in the late 1950s when Syngas production was developed, a process that converted waste gases from oil refineries to a useful energy product.

 The search for natural gas in Bass Strait off Gippsland commenced in the mid-1960s by Esso Australia and BHP.
 The floating rig Glomar III was used for exploration drilling, which begun on 27 December 1964.
 After two months gas was struck, and by June 1965 it was confirmed that a major gas field had been found.
 Known as the Barracouta field, discovery of the Marlin field followed in March 1966.
 Both of these fields use offshore drilling rigs as a production base.
 The Longford gas plant acted as the onshore receiving point for oil and natural gas output from production platforms in Bass Strait.
 By 1969 the production plant and distribution network were complete, allowing natural gas to be sold to consumers.
 A majority of Victoria consumers converting gas appliances to natural gas by the 1970s.